greg-raven/Uncommon-Sense/_posts/2016-10-05-foreign-entanglements-modern-version.md

 tag: 'Ann Coulter'
 ---

-If your elected representative is talking to you about ISIS, he’s planning to outsource your job and move Syrian refugees into your neighborhood.
+If your elected representative is talking to you about ISIS, he's planning to outsource your job and move Syrian refugees into your neighborhood.